tektoncd/cli/docs/cmd/tkn_task_start.md

     tkn task start foo -s ServiceAccountName -n bar

-The Task can either be specified by reference in a cluster using the positional argument or in a file using the --filename argument.
+The Task can either be specified by reference in a cluster using the positional argument, an oci bundle using the --image argument and the positional argument or in a file using the --filename argument

+Authentication:
+	There are three ways to authenticate against your registry when using the --image argument.
+	1. By default, your docker.config in your home directory and podman's auth.json are used.
+	2. Additionally, you can supply a Bearer Token via --remote-bearer
+	3. Additionally, you can use Basic auth via --remote-username and --remote-password

 For params values, if you want to provide multiple values, provide them comma separated like cat,foo,bar